hypothesis/client/docs/config.md

 of the user on that service.
 This list is in addition to the public [Hypothesis](https://hypothes.is/) service.

+**N.B.** Currently only one additional annotation service is supported - only the first item in this `services` array is used, and any further items in the array are ignored.

 Each service description is an object with the keys:

  * `authority` _String_.
 The domain name which the annotation service is associated with.